sobaba-12/sim_and_scat/_build/molecular_dynamics/build_an_md.md

-Generally the particles will follow each other through space.
+The particles appear to follow each other through space.
+This can be thought of as the particles all sitting in the potential energy minimum of the Lennard-Jones model.
 It is possible to run the simulation at a series of different initial starting positions by varying values in the array `x`.